Turning the Other Cheek is not Passivity

 God Provides Atonement and Salvation By Grace Through Faith

 This I recall to my mind, therefore have I hope.
 Surely the LORD\’S mercies are not consumed, surely His compassions fail not.
-They are new every morning; great is Thy faithfulness. \’The LORD is my portion\’, saith my soul; \’Therefore will I hope in Him.\’ The LORD is good unto them that wait for Him, to the soul that seeketh Him.
-It is good that a man should quietly wait for the salvation of the LORD.
-(Lamentations 3:21-26)
+They are new every morning; great is Thy faithfulness. \’The LORD is my portion\’, saith my soul; \’Therefore will I hope in Him.

 The point is this: God has done the work, the High Priest, the Christ, has done His job: He has made the sacrifice.
 Our job is to humble ourselves before Him, accept the work He has done and turn away from our arrogance, our sins, and our disbelief.
 Through faith we can be clay in His hands, and be made vessels of Grace.